japila-books/spark-structured-streaming-internals/docs/StreamExecution.md

 newData: Map[BaseStreamingSource, LogicalPlan]
 ```

-Registry of the <<spark-sql-streaming-BaseStreamingSource.md#, streaming sources>> (in the <<logicalPlan, logical query plan>>) that have new data available in the current batch.
+Registry of the streaming sources (in the <<logicalPlan, logical query plan>>) that have new data available in the current batch.
 The new data is a streaming `DataFrame`.

 `newData` is part of the [ProgressReporter](monitoring/ProgressReporter.md#newData) abstraction.